 Another crucial point is that the prophets of God were examples and role models for mankind.
-So, if they made mistakes or committed sins, they could not have been role models.
+So, they could not have been role models if they made mistakes or committed sins.

-The prophets of God were infallible and did not commit sins because, on the one hand, they loved God and had an iron will, and on the other hand, they knew the evil consequences of sins, which is why they never sinned.
-The prophets of God were examples for mankind, so if they had committed sins or made mistakes, they could not be a good example for mankind.
+The prophets of God were infallible and did not commit sins because, on the one hand, they loved God and had an iron will.
+On the other hand, they knew the evil consequences of sins, which is why they never sinned.
+The prophets of God were examples for mankind, so if they had committed sins or made mistakes, they could not be a good examples for mankind.
 For this reason, all of the prophets of God were infallible.

 - Quran 24:54 (Foroutan).